Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

-Glute imbalances are not always something that are easily identifiable or obvious.
+A glute imbalance is not always something that is easily identifiable or obvious.
 Usually it takes some form of bodily awareness to notice it.

 It’s also important to draw attention to the fact that you can still perform a squat if one glute isn’t firing because the stronger glute will do most of the work for you.

-In this post, I’ve compiled an easy to follow step-by-step process on how to activate the weak glute and strengthen it as well.
+In this post, I’ve compiled an easy to follow step-by-step process on how to do all this, which is to activate the weak glute and strengthen it as well.

 1. Roll out The Hip Flexors

-Spend some time foam rolling out the tight hip flexor and doing some hip flexor stretches to lengthen the muscles of the hip.
-By doing this step we are attempting to help make it easier to switch on that lazy glute.
+Spend some time foam rolling out the tight hip flexor, and doing some hip flexor stretches to lengthen the muscles of the tight hip.

-This point expands on the first step, whereby if we can increase the range of motion that our hips can extend, it allows the glutes to activate and contract more.
-The theory here is that the side where you have a weak glute, may be lacking in its ability to extend.
-If we can increase its mobility, we can get the weak glute to begin to contract more and hence become stronger.
+This point expands on the first step, whereby if you can increase the range of motion that our hips can extend, it allows the weak glute to activate and contract more.

-To strengthen a weak glute the obvious solution to us would be to simply do glute exercises that work only the side of the weak glute.
+To strengthen a weak glute the obvious solution is to simply do glute exercises that work only the side of the weak glute.
 The problem with this is that many times the lazy glute has become lazy because other muscles have become overactive and taken over the work it should be doing.

-In the case of a glute imbalance, the weak glute will often shift the brunt of the work to the hamstrings (I know this is true because the hamstring on the side of my weak glute seems to be stronger than my other leg).
+In the case of a glute imbalance, the weak glute will often shift the brunt of the work to the hamstrings or even the quads on the same side.

 To do this exercise: